burair/burair.github.io/_vitae/experience.md

 {:.mb-5}
 {:.vitae-defn}Contact Tracer, New York State Contact Tracing Initiative *2021*{:.vitae-dates}
-: Member of a team of contact tracers in Seneca and Monroe counties of New York State to reduce the spread of COVID-19 among communities in the counties.
-: Documented and communicated information to contacts of cases of COVID-19, to enable them to quarantine and isolate from other people, and to provide often vital safety and health information, and community support.
+: Documented and communicated information to contacts of cases of COVID-19, to enable them to quarantine.
+Provided often vital safety and health information, and community support.

 {:.vitae-defn}Founder, Humedity Inc
 *2021 -*{:.vitae-dates}